dlafrance/fifa_project/README.md

 This classification problem can be approached with the supervised learning model of logistic regression.

-- action (how will we try to solve this problem/answer this question)
 - resolution (what did we end up producing)

 ### Introduction